currently overthinking our TBR

 How to write fiction

 Personally, I’m a fan of plotting.
 I use a simplified hero’s journey for all my commercial fiction.
 As long as you get these main points roughly right, in regular intervals, your book should have a satisfying story arch.
+I’ve created a custom built, 9-step plotting cheatsheet that’s a bit simpler than my more advanced 24chapter outline.
+But I updated my free book to include both, so you should be able to grab them here: Free Novel Plotting Guide.

 You also need to include: